MCIA Council of arbitration is comprised of 19 top domestic and international arbitration practitioners:

 In 2013, Adrian was awarded the OBE for services to international arbitration.

 “It would be hard to argue against the proposition that Winstanley is one of the chief architects of the success of London as a centre for international dispute resolution .”
 (Commercial Dispute Resolution Magazine, February 2014)

 A Senior Counsel, Chartered Arbitrator and former Judicial Commissioner of the Singapore Supreme Court, Christopher’s arbitration practice encompasses investment as well as all aspects of domestic and international commercial disputes including construction, corporate, energy, aerospace, communications, maritime, pharmaceuticals, military & defence procurements involving the laws of various common and civil law jurisdictions.
 He has served as arbitrator in over 190 international arbitrations conducted either on an ad hoc basis or under AIAC (formerly KLRCA), DIFC-LCIA, HKIAC, ICC, ICDR, JCAA, KCAB, LCIA, LMAA, SCMA, SIAC and UNCITRAL arbitration rules seated in various civil and common law jurisdictions.
 Christopher is a Vice President of the LCIA Court and a member of the ICC Commission on Arbitration and ADR, the International Arbitration Committee of the Korean Commercial Arbitration Board, the Council of the Mumbai Centre for International Arbitration and the Board of Advisors of the New York International Arbitration Centre.

-David W. Rivkin is Co-Chair of Debevoise & Plimpton’s ESG/Business Integrity Group and former Co-Chair of its International Dispute Resolution Group.
+David W. Rivkin is an Independent Arbitrator at the Arbitration Chambers.
+He served as the Co-Chair of Debevoise & Plimpton’s ESG/Business Integrity Group and former Co-Chair of its International Dispute Resolution Group.
 He served as President of the International Bar Association in 2015-2016, the first American to serve in that role in 25 years.
 As IBA President, he led major projects on judicial integrity, business and human rights, climate change, human trafficking, and the independence of the legal profession, among others.
 He regularly spoke about the important role of lawyers in preserving the rule of law.